 Freestanding warrants for shares that are either putable or redeemable are classified as liabilities on the balance sheet at fair value.
-As further discussed in Note 7 to these financial statements, the preferred stock underlying the warrants was redeemable in certain circumstances, and as such the freestanding warrants that are related to the purchase of the Company's Series F preferred stock are liabilities that should be recorded at the estimated fair value.
+As further discussed in Note 7, the preferred stock underlying the warrants is redeemable in certain circumstances, and as such the freestanding warrants that are related to the purchase of the Company's Series F preferred stock are liabilities that should be recorded at the estimated fair value.
 At the end of each reporting period, changes in the estimated fair value during the period are recorded in other income.